 Imagine what a bummer that would be, if all you wanted was to hook up Google Analytics?
 Yet another thing to chew on.

-With five paid plan versions aside from the free plan, it does seem that Wix is suitable for everyone.
+With five paid plan versions aside from the free plan, it does seem as if Wix has something for everyone.
 Yet if you’re a big business and need something significant I suggest you look closely into the fine print before buying into the top tier plan.

-What I can’t really understand is that for all the tolls and features Wix is including for free, it tries to price itself much like a web host does – by storage space, bandwidth and so on.
+What I can’t really understand is that for all the tools and features Wix includes for free, it tries to price itself much like a web host does – by storage space, bandwidth and so on.